Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 Ciprofloxacin tablets may worsen muscle weakness and breathing problems in patients with myasthenia gravis.
 Do not take ciprofloxacin tablets if you have a history of myasthenia gravis.

-Ciprofloxacin tablets is a fluoroquinolone antibiotic used to kill sensitive bacteria.
+Ciprofloxacin tablets are a fluoroquinolone antibiotic used to kill sensitive bacteria.
 It works by stopping the production of essential proteins needed by the bacteria to survive.

 Do NOT use ciprofloxacin tablets if: